teknopaul/binjs/binjs/doc/api/Term.md

 ### setWindowTitle

-Set the title window of the terminal, Konsole by defautl does not show this, change the window title or the tabl tile to %w and scripts are able to set the title.
+Set the title window of the terminal, Konsole by default does not show this, change the window title or the tabl tile to %w and scripts are able to set the title.
 Double click on the tab to change the settings.

 ### cursorOff

 Hide the cursor.

-## cursorOn
+### cursorOn

 Show the cursor.